 Eating Disorders Anonymous (EDA) is a Twelve-Step fellowship of individuals (founded in 2000 by sober members of AA) who share their experience, strength and hope with each other that they may solve their common problems and help others to recover from their eating disorders.
-People can and do fully recover from having an eating disorder.
-In EDA, we help one another identify and claim milestones of recovery.
 The only requirement for membership is a desire to recover from an eating disorder.

 Our primary purpose is to recover from our eating disorders and to carry this message of recovery to others with eating disorders.

 In EDA, we try to focus on the solution, not the problem.
 Solutions have to do with recognizing life choices and making them responsibly.
 Diets and weight management techniques do not solve our thinking problems.
 EDA endorses sound nutrition and discourages any form of rigidity around food.

 Balance – not abstinence – is our goal

 In EDA, recovery means living without obsessing on food, weight and body image.
 In our eating disorders, we sometimes felt like helpless victims.
 Recovery means gaining or regaining the power to see our options, to make careful choices in our lives.
 Recovery means rebuilding trust with ourselves, a gradual process that requires much motivation and support.
 As we learn and practice careful self-honesty, self-care and self-expression, we gain authenticity, perspective, peace and empowerment.

 - Attend meetings

 - Work the steps